Linking coefficients and the Kontsevich integral: Introduction

 \section{Introduction}

-The \emph{Kontsevich integral} is a strong invariant of framed oriented knots and links, which dominates all finite type and quantum invariants, in the sense that any other factors through it.
+The \emph{Kontsevich integral} is a strong invariant of framed oriented knots and links, which dominates all rational finite type invariants and all Witten--Reshetikhin--Turaev quantum invariants, in the sense that any other factors through it.
 It takes values in a certain space of \emph{chord diagrams}, which are copies of the oriented unit circle, endowed with a number of chords, which are pairings of pairwise disjoint points on the circles; chord diagrams naturally come with a degree, which is given by the number of chords.
 Kontsevich defined this invariant in terms of iterated integrals, what can be seen as a far-reaching generalization of the Gauss integral for the linking number of two curves \cite{Kontsevich}.
 As a matter of fact, it is well-known that the linking number appears as the simplest coefficient in the Kontsevich integral.
-Specifically, given a framed link $L$, denoting by $C_L[D]$ the coefficient of a chord diagram $D$ in the Kontsevich integral of $L$, and denoting by $\ell_{ij}$ the linking number of the $i$th and $j$th components, we have
+Specifically, given a framed link $L$, denoting by $C_L[D]$ the coefficient\footnote{The reader who feels nervous about the well-definedness of this notation is referred to \S 3.1.} of a chord diagram $D$ in the Kontsevich integral of $L$, and denoting by $\ell_{ij}$ the linking number of the $i$th and $j$th components, we have

 Denoting half the framing of the $i$th component of $L$ by $\ell_{ii}(L)$, it is also well-known that